Mechanical Advantage Calculator

-If you ever wondered how a lever, a pulley, or perhaps a wedge makes or life easier, you've come to the right place: this mechanical advantage calculator will tell you by what factor do these simple machines amplify the force.
+If you ever wondered how a lever, a pulley, or perhaps a wedge makes your life easier, you've come to the right place: this mechanical advantage calculator will tell you by what factor do these simple machines amplify the force.
 This article will explain to you how to calculate the mechanical advantage of a lever, pulley, screw, wedge, ramp (inclined plane), and wheel & axle - six simple machines - and provide you with the mechanical advantage formula for each of them.

 What are simple machines?